 4. We don’t take the time to identify where the project broke down

 Chalking up a project failure should immediately set you on a course to pinpoint how you missed your target and where things started to go off-track.
-Simply moving on to the next project without conducting a thorough post-mortem—either because you’re too busy or don’t feel you can do anything about the failure’s triggers even if you identify them—is setting yourself up to the repeat the failure in the future.
+Simply moving on to the next project without conducting a thorough post-mortem—either because you’re too busy or don’t feel you can do anything about the failure’s triggers even if you identify them—is setting yourself up to repeat the failure in the future.
 You can take expert help to identify project broke down issue websites like paperdoers and onlineassignmentwriting.

 5. We blame the failure on a lack of funding or other necessary resources